Last revision: June 27th, 2021

 Staff Duties Pertaining to Court Cases

 Staff are to have minimal duties that directly interact with Court cases.
 Court Chat is to be enforced by Court only unless a situation arises that violates global chat rules.
-Any lookup tickets submitted by Court are to be handled only by Elite+.
+Any lookup tickets submitted by Court are to be handled only by Moderator+.
 Those Staff Members are required to provide only factual findings and are not to provide speculation about the Prism activity.
 Staff are not permitted to provide recommendations to Court unless requested by a Court Official.
-Any Court tickets requiring lock removals or plugin commands are to be handled by a Mod+.
+Any Court tickets requiring lock removals or plugin commands are to be handled by an Moderator+.
 In the event that rule violations such as looting or grief are found when completing a lookup ticket, Staff is required to disclose these findings to Court and proceed with the required disciplinary action.
 Staff are permitted to request additional information including player names as needed to complete their lookup research.

 Staff Duties Pertaining to Policies